 Velvet is a luxurious, soft fabric that has been a part of fashionable clothes, accessories, and home furnishings since the Middle Ages.
-Originally made from silk, it was a fabric held exclusively for royalty or the very wealthy.
-Today, because silk is so expensive, most velvets are woven from nylon, acetate or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.
+Originally made from silk fibers, it was a fabric held exclusively for royalty or the very wealthy.
+Today, because silk fibers are so expensive, most velvet fabrics are woven from nylon, acetate, or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.
 A similar fabric, velveteen, is manufactured using the same technique but from cotton fibers.

-For best results, most velvet garments should be dry cleaned.
-This will protect the fabric and the interior structure of the garment.
-But to freshen the pile and remove creases that come from sitting, steam can be used on the wrong side of the fabric.
-A hand clothes steamer works well as does holding the garment over the spout of a steam kettle or pot of boiling water.
-In both cases, never allow the garment to become wet.
+You can freshen a velvet garment at home by using steam.
+Steam will help remove odors, lift the pile if it has been crushed, and remove creases that come from sitting.
+Always steam on the wrong side of the fabric only.
+A handheld clothes steamer works well, or you can hold the garment over the spout of a steam kettle or pot of boiling water.
+In all cases, never allow the garment to become overly wet.

-For very light wrinkles and to help remove odors like cigarette smoke or cooking odors, hanging the velvet garment over a bathtub filled with very hot water in a steamy bathroom.
+For very light wrinkles and to help remove odors like cigarette smoke or cooking odors, hang the velvet garment over a bathtub filled with very hot water in a steamy bathroom.
 Use a sturdy, preferably padded, hanger to prevent shoulder marks.
 Allow the steam to penetrate the fabric for at least fifteen minutes and then allow the velvet garment to air dry at room temperature.
 Do not wear velvet while still damp because creases will become more difficult to remove later.

 How to Iron Velvet Clothes

-If if the velvet is more wrinkled than you think you can handle, take it to a good dry cleaner.
+If the velvet piece is more wrinkled than you think you can handle, take it to a good dry cleaner.